-The South Metro (Washington County) Commuter Rail project will, upon completion late in 2008, provide 16 passenger trains daily each way over a 15-mile freight short line connecting Wilsonville, Tigard, Tualatin and Beaverton.
-Construction began in July 2006.
-Federal funds will pay for half of the project's \$117.3 million budgeted costs.
-The Oregon Legislature has committed \$35 million in lottery-backed bonds for the project.
+The Tri-County Metropolitan Transportation District (TriMet) is completing construction on the West Side Express Service (WES), scheduled to begin operation in the fall of 2008.
+The WES will provide 16 passenger trains daily each way over a 15-mile freight short line connecting Wilsonville, Tigard, Tualatin and Beaverton.
+Construction began in July 2006 and line testing and training will take place between May and September 2008.
+Once in operation, trains will run every half hour during weekday rush hour periods.
+TriMet estimates that average daily ridership will reach 3,000 to 4,000 riders by 2020.
+Federal funds provided for 38 percent of the project's \$156 million overall costs and the Legislative Assembly committed \$35.3 million in lottery-backed bonds for the project.